opendocsg/slw-judgments-backfill/2009_SGHC_40/report.md

 14     The defendant submitted that r 8.4 does not apply in situations where the Options had not yet vested when the employee left the employment of the defendant or its subsidiaries.
 That is why r 8. refers to “exercise of any unexercised Options” and not to “unvested Options”.
 Construing r 8.4 in the manner in which the plaintiff sought to have it construed would mean that the express terms of the 2003 letter would have to be completely ignored.
 I agreed with this submission.

 15     It is also clearly the law in Singapore that unvested options do not confer any rights of exercise on the holder thereof.
-In a recent case, _Tan Ging Hoon v MMI Holdings Ltd_ [2008] SGHC 57, one of the issues that arose was whether the plaintiff was entitled to exercise unvested options.
+In a recent case, _Tan Ging Hoon v MMI Holdings Ltd_ <span class="citation">[2008] SGHC 57</span>, one of the issues that arose was whether the plaintiff was entitled to exercise unvested options.
 It was held that no rights would accrue to an employee or an ex-employee where the share options had not yet vested at the time of termination of employment.

  Copyright © Government of Singapore.